lindhor/geoportal-server-catalog-wiki/Configure-geoportal-to-search-other-catalogs.md

  ```

    * Update parameters to proper value.
-     * url: for portal for arcgis, the url should be similar to https://www.arcgis.com/arcgis
+     * url: for portal for arcgis, the url should be similar to http://www.arcgis.com/arcgis for portal for ArcGIS
      * type: should be "portal" for ArcGIS Online and Portal for ArcGIS
      * enabled: if enabled, check box will be checked in the search drop down list by default
      * useProxy: indicate if the url will go through a proxy